 |2||University of Georgia||Athens|

-Our 2019 rankings of the top graphic design school programs in Georgia.
+Our 2020 ranking of the top graphic design school programs in Georgia.
 For an explanation of the ranking criteria, click here.

-Founded in 1978, Savannah College of Art and Design (SCAD) is home to more than 14,000 students from all 50 states and more than 100 countries.
-The school offers more than 40 majors and 75 minors, as well as certificate and online programs.
-With campuses in Atlanta, Hong Kong, and Lacoste, France, SCAD has plenty of opportunities to study at domestic and international locations and it offers more graphic design programs than just about any other school on our list.
+Savannah College of Art and Design (SCAD) was founded in 1978.
+With campuses in Savannah, Atlanta, Hong Kong, and Lacoste, France, the school serves more than 14,000 students from all 50 states and more than 100 countries.
+Offering more art degree programs and specializations than any other art and design university, SCAD has plenty of opportunities to study at domestic and international locations.
+The school also offers more graphic design programs than just about any other school on our list.
 Options include BA, BFA, MA, and MFA degrees in Graphic Design and a Design Management MA.
-A Minor and a Certificate are also available.
+A Minor in Graphic Design is also available.

 All programs highlight Product Packaging, Entrepreneurship, Mobile Technology, Interface Design and User Experience.
-Students have the opportunity to declare a double major in the areas of Advertising, Branded Entertainment, Illustration, Motion Media Design, Sequential Art and more, and access to Minors such as Mobile and Interactive Design and Advertising Copywriting.
-Students may complement their degree with Certificates in Digital Publishing or Interactive Design as well.
+Students have the opportunity to declare a double major in the areas of Advertising, Branded Entertainment, Illustration, Motion Media Design, Sequential Art and more.
+They also have access to Minors such as Mobile and Interactive Design, and Advertising Copywriting.
+Students may complement their degree with a Certificate in Digital Publishing.

 All art and design students have access to a large study abroad program that offers experiences on all seven continents and UGA campuses in Costa Rica, Central America, Cortona, Italy, and Oxford, England.

-Founded in 1906, Georgia Southern University serves around 27,460 students from all 50 states, the District of Columbia, Puerto Rico, and 102 countries.
+Founded in 1906, Georgia Southern University serves approximately 26,054 students from all 50 states, the District of Columbia, Puerto Rico, and 102 countries.
 With three campuses (Statesboro, Armstrong in Savannah and Liberty in Hinesville), Georgia Southern is the state’s largest and most comprehensive center of higher education south of Atlanta, offering 141 degree programs at the bachelor’s, master’s, and doctoral levels.

 The College of Arts and Humanities offers a BFA in Graphic Design and a Minor in Graphic Communications.
 Course highlights for the BFA include Animation, Design Systems, Digital Art and Design Foundations, Digital Dimensions, Graphic Design Methods, New Media Design, Print, Paper, Book Arts: Introduction, Professional Practices, Typography, and Visual Thinking in Graphic Design.